Timeline

 Related articles

-On this day, The Beatles, minus John Lennon, attended a press preview of their forthcoming animated movie, “Yellow Submarine“.
-The film screening and press reception took place at the 102-seat theatre named Bowater House Cinema in Knightsbridge, London.
+On this day, The Beatles, with the exception of John Lennon, attended a press preview for their upcoming animated film, “Yellow Submarine“.
+The event, which included a film screening and press reception, was held at the 102-seat Bowater House Cinema in Knightsbridge, London.

-It was the first time any of The Beatles saw the completed film.
-After the screening, they gave interviews and were photographed, posing with a cardboard cutout of John Lennon’s cartoon incarnation, as well as standing next to a life-sized Blue Meanie.
+This was the first time The Beatles viewed the finished movie.
+Following the screening, they participated in interviews and photo sessions, posing with a cardboard cutout of John Lennon’s animated character, and alongside a life-sized Blue Meanie.

 How much do we see you in Yellow Submarine?